“I can’t wait to migrate this 10,000-page website to a new CMS!”

 Do any of the URLs from staging sites pop up in search results?

 If so, remove those URLs from search results using Google Search Console.
-See “How to Remove Low-Quality Content” in this SEO errors guide that we put together for more on how to do this.

 So how do I prevent this from happening during my next site migration?